justeattakeaway/pie/apps/pie-docs/src/foundations/colour/overview.md

 ### Brand orange vs Product orange

-Product orange is a modified version of our Brand orange colour which has been created with the objective to use orange in interactive elements and components within our interfaces.
+Product orange is a modified version of our Brand orange colour.
+Product orange was created specifically for use in interactive elements and components in our interfaces.

-Here are some guidelines which outline when to use Brand orange and Product orange in your designs:
+There are guidelines to help you determine when to use Product orange and when to use Brand orange in your designs.

 #### Brand orange